First time here? Catalog How to Order Tile Site Map Search Contact

 Prices do not include shipping costs.

-Updates will be posted to this page on Folklore Thursdays through out October.
+Updates will be posted to this page on Folklore Thursdays through October and November.
 Check out the current featured tiles.

 You can quick order a single or sample tile from Anne's Bestiary in the four-inch format.
 If you want several tiles, or a mix, order via How to Order Tile to take advantage of discounts and better shipping.
 For a few tiles, quick order works well.
 Note that quick order tiles are 4-inch tiles.
 Because of their size, 6-inch tiles are disproportionately costly to ship, with several tiles being shipped for the same price as a single tile.